 - Meet Cute: Don and Helen, when their coat-check tickets get mixed up at the opera.

 - Most Writers Are Writers: Don is a frustrated author with writers' block.
 Whether the inability to write has exacerbated his drinking or his drinking has robbed him of the ability to write is unclear, although the book's homosexual incident is the definite cause of this.

 - Off the Wagon: The flashback reveals that Don had stayed sober for six weeks after meeting Helen.
 Then, nervous because her parents have come to meet him, he goes on a spree.

-- Pink Elephants: A particularly terrifying use of this trope, as Don hallucinates a bat swooping in and eating a mouse in the wall.
+- Particularly terrifying example, as Don hallucinates a bat swooping in and eating a mouse in the wall.
 Unlike many films, which have people seeing their Pink Elephants during their drunken binges, this one gets it right, and has Don seeing his mice and bat after his spree, when he's going through withdrawal.

 - Shout-Out to Shakespeare: Don has a habit of quoting the Bard when getting hammered.
 His first quote, "Purple the sails, and so perfumed... " is from Antony and Cleopatra, and his second, "Yea, all which it shall inherit...", is from The Tempest.